If you've logged into YouTube recently you've probably seen a notification asking you to sign up for YouTube TV. But

 Which streaming devices work with YouTube TV?

 One of the biggest issues with YouTube TV was its limited number of supported streaming devices, a problem it is slowly remedying.
 Back in February 2018, YouTube TV apps landed on Apple TV boxes and Roku TVs and other Roku devices, including the Express, Ultra and Stick.

 Can I get YouTube TV on my smart TV?

 TV sets running the Android TV operating system can download a YouTube TV app.
 Select LG, Samsung, Vizio, Sharp, Hisense and Sony smart TVs from 2014 and 2015 should be getting YouTube TV "soon," according to YouTube.
 For a full list of supported devices, click here.

 What channels does YouTube TV offer?

-As of January 2019, YouTube TV now includes more than 60 channels, based on your region, plus content from the YouTube Originals channel.
+YouTube TV includes more than 70 channels, based on your region, plus content from the YouTube Originals channel.
 Your options will depend on your region, though, as New Yorkers get a directory of 59 networks, including local network affiliates.

 To see what networks are available in your area, you'll need to pretend that you're signing up here.
 Before you enter your credit card information, the site will show you the channels specific to your region.